The world today’s children live in is not the same one we were born into years ago. Something, we sense, has changed.

 That one day we’ll have regrets.

-But sometimes we feel pushed–forced forward–by our surroundings.
+But sometimes we feel trapped–forced into the fast lane–by our surroundings.
 As if the planet is speeding away from the way things were.

 And we, just passive riders, are given no option to change course.